slatedocs/slate/source/includes/_event_subscriptions.md

 ```

 This endpoint allows you to be notified of certain events.
-Where resources are account wide (such as roles), all companies within that account with an event subscription will be notified of the event.
-Where resources are company specific (such as personnel), companies with event subscriptions will be notified of events relating to their own resources only.
-The only exception to this is the primary company on an account, as they will be notified of events relating to all personnel within the account.
+Where resources are account wide (such as roles), all divisions within that account with an event subscription will be notified of the event.
+Where resources are division specific (such as personnel), divisions with event subscriptions will be notified of events relating to their own resources only.
+The only exception to this is the primary division on an account, as they will be notified of events relating to all personnel within the account.

 Events currently supported are:

 ### RAMS
 - `version_pdf_created` - this is fired after we have generated and stored a project version PDF, which is now ready to be downloaded.
+Please note that the event is scoped to look for subscriptions which were created by the same division that the project belongs to.

 ### Training Register
-<p> The below events are available to customers with the Training Register feature </p>
+<p> The below events are available to customers with Training Register </p>

 - `role_created` - this is fired after a role is created (via the HandsHQ app or via the API).
 - `role_updated` - this is fired after a role is updated (via the HandsHQ app or via the API).